 Their next act was to order election of a justice of the peace and constables with the election to be held on April 29, 1837.
 Voting places and election judges were also named as part of that action.

 The first circuit court (Fifth Judicial District) was held in July 1837, under an arbor made in front of the house of Elisha B. Creekmore.
-This wa a double, one-story log house located near the old graveyard.
+This was a double, one-story log house located near the old graveyard.
 This location was used until August term of 1839, at which time court was held in downtown Gallatin.
 Mr. Creekmore boarded the officers of the court, juries and most of the parties and witnesses.

-During these early years, the Creekmore house was pointed out to strangers as a place to get meals and conduct other business.
+During these early years, the Creekmore House was pointed out to strangers as a place to get meals and conduct other business.

 The March 1838 term is of some interest.
-It appears that the court officials, witnesses and other people present indicted themselves for betting at cards, probably at the Creekmore house.
+It appears that the court officials, witnesses and other people present indicted themselves for betting at cards, probably at the Creekmore House.
 They charged themselves, 43 in all, pleaded guilty, and paid a $5 fine.
 If all paid, the $215 total would have exceeded the 1837 tax levy.

-Taken from the writings of Rep. David Kost in 1870, researched by David Stark for publication in the Gallatin North Missourian in January, 1983.
-Also from the Gallatin Democrat in September, 1936.
+— taken from the writings of Rep. David Kost in 1870, researched by David Stark for publication in the Gallatin North Missourian in January, 1983.
+Also from the Gallatin Democrat in September, 1936